 Noura's post-doc research focuses on sustainable desalination, she is comparing the coupling of solar versus nuclear in desalination from a techno-economic perspective, taking Saudi Arabia as a case study.

 Noura Y. Mansouri is an Ibn Khaldun fellow as a part-time post-doc and also currently works in Riyadh, Saudi Arabia as the manager of strategy and marketing at AREVA, the global leader in nuclear energy and major player in renewable energy.
 She earned her PhD in clean energy transition from Queen Mary, University of London, she also holds an MBA in technology exploitation and management (clean energy) from the same univesity (graduated with distinction, London, August 2004).
 Noura has done her first degree BSc in MIS (with honours) at Dar Al Hekma University (Jeddah, June 2003).

-John's PhD research focuses on understanding fundamental mechanisms of combustion dynamics, i.e., thermoacoustic instability, observed in turbulent lean premixed flames.
-He is currently working on the backward-facing step combustor, where flames are stabilized by recirculating flows behind the step, with various fuel and inlet conditions.
+John's Ph.D. research focuses on investigating fundamental mechanisms underlying the onset of combustion dynamics, i.e., thermoacoustic instabilities, observed in turbulent lean premixed wake-stabilized flames burning various fuel mixtures over a range of operating conditions.